giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 </p>

 <p align="justify">
-The Nord Stream gas leaks come at a crucial point during the Ukrainian war which had already sparked tensions between the Russian Federation and the West (specifically with the EU) on crucial strategic infrastructure and on energy supply.
+The Nord Stream gas leaks come at a crucial point during the Russo-Ukrainian War which had already sparked tensions between the Russian Federation and the West (specifically with the EU) on crucial strategic infrastructure and on energy supply.
 Specifically interesting in this regard is the way in which the war already revived debates around European dependency on Russian natural gas supply – which at the time at the invasion made up the biggest share of gas imports for the EU (ISPI, 2022) – which the Kremlin weaponised in response to the EU's actions following the invasion of Ukraine (see Boute, 2022).
-Moreover, further embedding Nord Stream in the context of the Ukrainian war, it is relevant to point out that, even before the invasion, US president Joe Biden claimed he would have "end[ed] Nord Stream in the case of a Russian invasion (Shalal et al., 2022).
+Moreover, further embedding Nord Stream in the context of the Russo-Ukrainian War, it is relevant to point out that, even before the invasion, US president Joe Biden claimed he would have "end[ed] Nord Stream in the case of a Russian invasion (Shalal et al., 2022).
 </p>

 <p align="justify">